 Palestine-India Techno Park Building is Underway

-Birzeit University, represented by its President and Chairman of the Palestine- India Techno Park Abdellatif Abuhijleh, signed an agreement with Fattouh Engineering Office for General Contracting, represented by its General Manager Samer Fatouh, in the presence of the Representative of India in Palestine Anish Rajan to officially commence the construction work of the Palestine-India Techno Park Building.
+Birzeit University, represented by its President and Chairman of the Palestine- India Techno Park Abdullatif Abuhijleh, signed an agreement with Fattouh Engineering Office for General Contracting, represented by its General Manager Samer Fatouh, in the presence of the Representative of India in Palestine Anish Rajan to officially commence the construction work of the Palestine-India Techno Park Building.

 Made possible through a generous contribution by the Republic of India, the new Palestine-India Techno Park Building will be the first structure at the Palestine-India Techno Park, which was inaugurated in November of last year.
 The Palestine-India Techno Park Building will offer ample spaces for companies and labs of innovation.